 The topic with the most interest from the most constituent types was first-year seminar and experience courses.
 MSU was already engaging in developing a 3-hour first-year experience course using separately funded grant opportunities and private giving.
-Because that initiative was underway with its own funding, first-year experience (FYE) is not considered a part of experiential learning for the QEP; however, the assessment plan describes how Bulldog Experience will leverage the FYE courses as an opportunity to introduce reflective thinking.
+Because that initiative was underway with its own funding, first-year experience (FYE) is not considered a part of experiential learning for the QEP; however, the assessment plan describes how Bulldog Experience will leverage the FYE courses as an opportunity to introduce reflective thinking and the Bulldog Experience initiative.